axbryd/hXDP-Artifacts/README.md

 You'll need to install also Xilinx Vivado Design Suite 2016.4 and obtain licenses, as explained [here](https://github.com/NetFPGA/NetFPGA-SUME-public/wiki/Getting-Started-Guide).
 Synthesis can take up to 3 hours!

-If you want the fast path, we provide the bitstream inside our testbed already.

 # Install